k8-mb/k8-mb.github.io/timeline.md

 for a pre-build "podestum", but the step could be realized by casting the concrete.
 They says it would be too heavy anyway.
 I ask for a written statement about that, done by a qualified professional.
-The same day, we write to Mr. Klugsberger and Ms. Orgovanyi-Honstein the statement they required: we will pay 2000 Euro in order to have the apartment delivered on October 16th.
+The same day, we write to Mr. Klugsberger and Mrs. Orgovanyi-Hanstein the statement they required: we will pay 2000 Euro in order to have the apartment delivered on October 16th.
 We also explain our reasons.

 October 11th
 ------------

-No reply from Mr. Klugsberger and Ms. Orgovanyi-Honstein.
+No reply from Mr. Klugsberger and Ms. Orgovanyi-Hanstein.
 All the works on construction site seems to be stopped.
 I write them again.